Scholarships

 CareerOneStop Scholarship Tool

-The U.S. Department of Labor offers a free resource hub and search tool called CareerOneStop.
-This website offers a wide variety of resources for career exploration, training, jobs, and scholarships.
+A free resource hub and search tool called CareerOneStop that offers a wide variety of resources for career exploration, training, jobs, and scholarships.
 Their scholarship database hosts over 9,500 scholarships, fellowships, grants, and other financial aid opportunities.

 Need help with your essay?